haruzova/eob-pf/docs/LV3/Projects/344-Using-a-Game-Engine.md

 ## Self Evaluation
 ***What is the project you have been working on this term?***
-> A game mechanic for a farming game
+> Creating a game mechanic for a farming game.

 ***Do you think you successfully did this?***
-> mayb
+> I don't know my head hurts

 ***What parts of your project do you like?***
-> i dont
+> Her beautiful smile

 ***What could you improve on, and what part would you do differently next time?***
-> i wouydl go to sleep instead
+> I would make the best game in the world ever evre erveer evrer ever ever ever EVER

 ***What part of the work did you find the most difficult and why?***
-> yes
+> I don't remember (truth)

 ## Devlog
 ### Test scenes & Tilemap